Skokomish people: Language

 The Skokomish, or Twana language belongs to the Coast Salish family of indigenous languages.

 Reservation

-The tribe moved onto the Skokomish Indian Reservation in the central part of modern-day Mason County, Washington near the Olympic Peninsula around 1855.
-The reservation has a land area of 21.244 km² (8.2022 sq mi) and a 2000 census resident population of 730 persons.
+The tribe moved onto the Skokomish Indian Reservation in the central part of modern-day Mason County, Washington at the southeast base of the Olympic Peninsula around 1855.
+The reservation has a land area of 21.244 km2 (8.2022 sq mi) and a 2000 census resident population of 730 persons.
 Its major community is Skokomish.
 The nearest outside communities are Union, to its east, and Hoodsport, to its north.